 Under no circumstances should physical force or intervention be used as a form of punishment.
-The duty of care which applies to all adults and organisations working with children escalate
+The duty of care which

-- inform parents of any behaviour management techniques used - adhere to the organisation's behaviour management policy - be mindful of factors which may impact upon a child or young person's behaviour e.g. bullying, abuse and where necessary take appropriate action have a policy on the use of physical intervention in place that complies with government guidance and legislation and describes the context in which it is appropriate to use physical intervention
+- try to defuse situations before they escalate - inform parents of any behaviour management techniques used - adhere to the organisation's behaviour management policy - be mindful of factors which may impact upon a child or young person's behaviour e.g. bullying, abuse and where necessary take appropriate action